huynguy-db/arcion-docs/content/docs/instructional-docs/additional-replicant-configurations/_index.md

     ```BASH
       cd conf/notification/notification.yaml
     ```
-2. For mail-alerts, make the necessary changes as follows:
+2. For mail-alerts, you make the necessary changes as follows:

-    ```BASH
+    ```YAML
     mail-alert:
-      enable: true/false
+      enable: true/false #Set to true if you want to enable email notifications
-      smtp-host: hostname
+      smtp-host: hostname #replace hostname with your smtp host name
-      smtp-port: port
+      smtp-port: port #replace port with your smtp port
       authentication:
-      enable: required for gmail/yahoo or other authenticated services
+      enable: #required for gmail/yahoo or other authenticated services
-      protocol: TLS/SSL.
-Note port for TLS and SSL are different
+      protocol: TLS/SSL. #Note port for TLS and SSL are different
-      sender-username: To be used if username is different from sender-email
+      sender-username: #To be used if username is different from sender-email
-      sender-email: <email-id>
+      sender-email: <email-id> #Replace <email-id> with your email ID
-      sender-password: <password>
+      sender-password: <password> #Replace <password? with the sender password
-      receiver-email: [<email_id1>,<email_id2>]
+      receiver-email: [<email_id1>,<email_id2>] #Replace [<email_id1>,<email_id2>] with a list of all the email IDs that will receive the notification
-      channels: alert channels to be monitored
+      channels: #alert channels to be monitored
-      subject-prefix: Prefix string in subject for mail notification
+      subject-prefix: #Prefix string in subject for mail notification

     mail-alerts [20.08.13.9]: Allows to specify multiple mail-alert configs as a list
-      enable: true/false
+      enable: true/false #Set to true if you want to enable email notifications
-      smtp-host: hostname
+      smtp-host: hostname #replace hostname with your smtp host name
-      smtp-port: port
+      smtp-port: port #replace port with your smtp port
       authentication:
-      enable: required for gmail/yahoo or other authenticated services
+      enable: #required for gmail/yahoo or other authenticated services
-      protocol: TLS/SSL.
-Note port for TLS and SSL are different
+      protocol: TLS/SSL. #Note port for TLS and SSL are different
-      sender-username: To be used if username is different from sender-email
+      sender-username: #To be used if username is different from sender-email
-      sender-email: <email-id>
+      sender-email: <email-id> #Replace <email-id> with your email ID
-      sender-password: <password>
+      sender-password: <password> #Replace <password? with the sender password
-      receiver-email: [<email_id1>,<email_id2>]
+      receiver-email: [<email_id1>,<email_id2>] #Replace [<email_id1>,<email_id2>] with a list of all the email IDs that will receive the notification
-      channels: alert channels to be monitored
+      channels: #alert channels to be monitored
-      subject-prefix: Prefix string in subject for mail notification
+      subject-prefix: #Prefix string in subject for mail notification
+      ```

 3. For script-alerts, make the necessary changes as follows:

-    ```BASH
+    ```YAML
     script-alert:
-      enable: true/false.
+      enable: true/false #Set to true to enable script-alerts
-      script: full path to the script file
+      script: /full/path/to/script_file #Replace /full/path/to/script_file with the path to the script file
-      output-file: full path to the file where err/output of script will be written to
+      output-file: /full/path/to/output/script/file #Replace /full/path/to/output/script/file with the path of the file where the output of the script will be written to
-      channels: alert channels to be monitored
+      channels: alert channels to be monitored #Enter the channels to monitor
-      alert-repetitively: true/false
+      alert-repetitively: true/false #Set to true to send multiple alerts of the same job
     ```

 4. For lag-notifications, make the necessary changes as follows:
-    ```BASH
+    ```YAML
-    enable: true/false.
-Send notification if lag falls below threshold-s and stabilizes under stable-time-out-s.
-The global lag (across all replicant nodes in case of distributed replication) is computed every check-interval-s second.
+    enable: true/false. #Set this to true to send a notification if the lag falls below threshold-s and stabilizes under stable-time-out-s
-    threshold-ms:
-    stable-time-out-s:
+    threshold-ms: 10000 #Set the threshold-s here
+    stable-time-out-s: 10000 #Set the stable-time-out-s here
     ```

 5. For multiple mail alerts, specify the configurations as shown below:
-    ```BASH
-    Multiple mail alerts can be specified as shown below
+    ```YAML
     mail-alerts:
-    - enable: true
+    - enable: true #Set this to true to enable multiple mail alerts
-      receiver-email: ['replicant1@gmail.com']
+      receiver-email: ['replicant1@gmail.com'] #Replace ['replicant1@gmail.com'] with the receiver email ID
       .
       .
-      channels: [GENERAL]
+      channels: [GENERAL] #Replace [GENERAL] with the channel

+      ##Continue listing receiver emails using the same format as shown both above and below, changing hte parameters as necessary

     - enable: true
       receiver-email: ['replicant2@gmail.com']
       .